Code-Institute-Submissions/Milestone_4_cookbook/README.md

 # Cookbook - Milestone Project 4

-<p>The data centric development module requires a project to be built using : MongoDB, HTML, CSS, JavaScript , Python and PyMongo.
+<p>The data centric development module requires a project to be built using: MongoDB, HTML, CSS, JavaScript , Python and PyMongo.
 The project brief indicates to build a web application for a cookbook.
-The cookbook should allow the user to browse through recipes, allow addition of recipes , allow allergens and ingredients to be displayed.
+The cookbook should allow the user to browse through recipes, allow addition of recipes, allow removal of recipes, allow allergens and ingredients to be displayed.

 The user is able to add and delete recipes from the web application and filter according to allergen information and health information.
 Finally a basic user and password registration will be added to the site for the user to access and login into the cookbook web application in order to edit and delete recipes they have added </p>
-The user login and password application is not secure as the project brief does not cover this scope.
+The user login and password application is not secure as the project brief does not cover this scope and authentication will be covered in the next module.

 <strong>Please note this website is only for educational purposes to fulfil the criteria for Milestone 4 Data Centric Development Project </strong>
 <hr>